dokku/dokku/docs/advanced-usage/deployment-tasks.md

 ### Changing the `app.json` location

 When deploying a monorepo, it may be desirable to specify the specific path of the `app.json` file to use for a given app.
 This can be done via the `app-json:set` command.
+If a value is specified and that file does not exist within the repository, Dokku will continue the build process as if the repository has no `app.json` file.

 ```shell
 dokku app-json:set node-js-app appjson-path second-app.json